 Identify the Hobby You Want to Profit From

 In my case, the first hobby that I monetized was shopping.
-I built an online store so I can sell everything that I bought from thrift stores.
+I built an online store so I could sell everything that I bought from thrift stores.

 I suggest that you start with one hobby first to avoid getting overwhelmed.
 And I suggest that you start with the hobby that you spend a lot of time doing.